ajtomato/Go.Documentation/README.md

 Unlike in C, in Go assignment between items of different type requires an explicit conversion.

+#### Type inference

+When declaring a variable without specifying an explicit type (either by using the := syntax or var = expression syntax), the variable's type is inferred from the value on the right hand side.

+When the right hand side of the declaration is typed, the new variable is of that same type.

+But when the right hand side contains an untyped numeric constant, the new variable may be an *int*, *float64*, or *complex128* depending on the precision of the constant.

 ### How to write Go codes

 #### Introduction